jabirali/dotfiles/README.md

 To install all packages needed, make sure `~/.config/bin` is in `$PATH`, restart your shell, and run `brew sync` to update your system from this.

-## Doom Emacs
-A suitable version of Emacs should be installed by Homebrew above, and Doom Emacs is bundled with this repository as a Git submodule.
-Moreover, `~/.config/emacs/bin` should already be added to `$PATH`.
-Thus, after performing a recursive clone of this repository and (re)starting the `fish` shell, we just need to sync Doom Emacs:

-    doom install

 ## Miscellaneous
 Run `~/.config/bin/setup-macos` or `~/.config/bin/setup-linux`